Saturday, October 19, 2024

 7. Pick three ways in which this character won't act like themselves.

 On the flip side, it's good to consider the contradictions of a character.
-Everyone has them, but it helps identify the areas where a character is being forced out of their comfort zone, just being quirky, or if the character is being forced to fit plot.
+Everyone has them, but it helps you spot potential trouble areas, such as a character being forced out of their comfort zone who doesn't react to it, or if the character is being forced to behave a certain way to fit the plot.
 Really look at why the character might go against who they are.

 8. Pick three ways in which this character will change over the course of the story.